ArtemSotnikov/HomeWork/home-work-67/README.md

-# Simple Server on Express with connection to MongodDB with search functionality in movies collection
+# Express App with MongoDB and MongoDB-Express UI in Docker

-A simple Express.js web app that connects to MongoDB Atlas and allows users to filter movies from the sample_mflix database using different search criteria:

-- Title
-- Year
-- Genre
-- Cast member
-- IMDb rating (greater than a given value)
+This project is a simple **Express.js application** that connects to a **MongoDB database** and **MongoDB-Express UI**, all running in Docker containers.
+The application is configured using Dockerfile and Docker Compose, and it includes support for live-reloading with **nodemon** during development.

 ## Project Structure
 ```
 HomeWork/home-work-64
 ├── src/
 │    └── app.js
+├── docker-compose.yml
+├── Dockerfile
-├── views/
+├── .env
-│    └── movies.ejs
 ├── .gitignore
+├── nodemon.json
 ├── package.json
 ├── package-lock.json
 └── README.md